Charco Azul – Swim in a Natural Pool in Carite Forest

 I think a great day trip would be to go to Guavate, get your plates of lechon to go, then spend some time having a picnic and swimming.
 Swim at your own risk, there are no lifeguards here, just nature!

 To get to Charco Azul from the San Juan area, take Route 18/52 south to exit 32 (the Guavate exit) to Route 184.
 Follow Route 184 through Guavate and the forest for 15 minutes or so.
 Note- you will need to stay on RT 184, kind of a left turn at the intersection with Rt 179.
-Continue on RT 184 until you get to the Charco Azul Recreation Area at KM 17.8 (it is well-marked).Park in the lot and walk across the street, through the gate and follow the path until the end.
-You will end up walking past the camping area and bathrooms.
+Continue on RT 184 until you get to the Charco Azul Recreation Area at KM 17.8 (it is marked).Park in the lot and walk across the street, through the gate and follow the path until the end.
+You will end up walking past (update- the remains of) the camping area and bathrooms.
 It is a nice easy paved walk in the woods.
 You will cross the river via small bridges a few times.
 This trail is less than ½ mile each way.
 At the end, you will find the pond, and a rain shelter, and a few BBQ areas and garbage cans.

 Right by the parking area you will find picnic tables (some are very close to the river).
 It is a well-maintained park.
 There were restrooms, but they were locked even though the people in the forest manager’s office assured me they would be open.
 Camping is allowed in this recreational area, but you need to get a camping permit ahead of time at the DNRA offices in San Juan.